CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 - Next, scroll down to the **BUILD SETTINGS** section.
 Find where it says `development-mode: true`.
 Replace `true` with `false`.
 This will turn off the ability to change the metadata on your live site.

-- Scroll down to the **Commit changes** box, write a short commit message describing what you did (e.g., "Update site settings"), and then click the green **Commit changes** button.
+- Scroll down to the **Commit changes** box, write a short commit message describing what you did (e.g. Update site settings), and then click the green **Commit changes** button.

 ## 13. Publish your site using GitHub Pages.